epics-docs/epics-docs/specs/EPICSBuildFacility.rst

 ^^^^^^^^^^^^^^^^^

 You must have the perl executable in your path and you may need C and C++ compilers in your search path.
-Check deﬁnitions of CC and CCC in base/configure/os/CONFIG.<host>.<host> or the deﬁnitions for GCC and G++ if ANSI=GCC and CPLUSPLUS=GCC are speciﬁed in CONFIG_SITE.
+Check definitions of CC and CCC in base/configure/os/CONFIG.<host>.<host> or the definitions for GCC and G++ if ANSI=GCC and CPLUSPLUS=GCC are specified in CONFIG_SITE.
 For building base you also must have echo in your search path.
-You can override the default settings by deﬁning PERL, CC and CCC, GCC and G++, GNU_DIR ... in the appropriate ﬁle (usually configure/os/CONFIG_SITE.$EPICS_HOST_ARCH.Common)
+You can override the default settings by defining PERL, CC and CCC, GCC and G++, GNU_DIR ... in the appropriate file (usually configure/os/CONFIG_SITE.$EPICS_HOST_ARCH.Common)

 Unix path